snpetlova/movie-rating-app/README.md

 This project was developed following the tutorial from YouTube.
 Credits to PedroTech for the helpful guidance and instructions provided in the tutorial.

+## Website

+You can also visit it [here](https://rateyourfavourites.netlify.app/).

+### Troubleshooting

+If you encounter any issues with the website or have questions about deployment, please don't hesitate to [contact me](snpetlova@gmail.com).